Ring of Fear (A Dangerous Assignment): Act II: Bruté

 The evening of the fight, Martin walks into Buddy's dressing room and tells him that he has kidnapped Mary.
-He threatens her safety unless Buddy "takes a dive" in the 12th round.
-He shows him Mary's toaster to prove he's not bluffing.
-Buddy is upset because he trained to win the fight, but now he has to lose.
-Frank promises Buddy that he will find Mary and that he should still beat The Champ.
-Frank needs to find Mary before the fight is over and needs answers fast so he goes to see Johnny the Snitch.
-Johnny tells Frank that Mary is being held hostage by Luca Burnett at Jim's Gym.
-When Frank arrives, Mary has already untied the ropes binding her, and tries to escape.
-Luca wakes up and takes her into the steam room at gunpoint.
-A shootout between Frank and Luca begins, which is completely obscured due to the steam.
-However, we hear Frank finally shoot Luca, and Frank and Mary drive back to the boxing match, where Buddy is about to lose.
+He threatens her safety unless Buddy takes a dive in the 12th round, and shows him Mary's toaster to prove he's not bluffing.
+Frank promises the upset Buddy that he will find Mary, but needing answers fast, he goes to see Johnny the Snitch.
+Johnny tells Frank that Mary is being held hostage by Burnett at Jim's Gym.
+As Frank arrives, Mary has already escaped her bindings and tries to escape.
+Burnett catches her and drags her into a steam room at gunpoint.
+A shootout between Frank and Burnett begins, completely obscured by the steam, but Frank eventually prevails.

-During the boxing match in a continuation of the gag where Martin shows Buddy things belonging to Mary to prove he has her, Martin holds up Mary's washing machine.
-Buddy is knocked down by The Champ.
-On the canvas, he begins drooling uncontrollably and hallucinating about Mary (and The Wizard of Oz), with The Champ promising that Buddy will "always be a bum".
-However, Mary enters the arena and shouts "Buddy!"
-On seeing that Mary is safe, a reinvigorated Buddy jumps up and knocks out The Champ with a single punch.
+During the boxing match, Martin keeps showing Buddy household appliances belonging to Mary to prove he still has her.
+Buddy is knocked down by The Champ, but then Mary enters the arena.
+On seeing her safe, a reinvigorated Buddy jumps up and knocks out The Champ with a single punch.
 At the end of the match, Buddy and Mary embrace, and Buddy calls out Martin for his crimes in front of the reporters.
-Martin tries to leave the arena but Ed and Frank arrest him, with Ed saying that from now on the boxers in the city will have to lose honestly.
+Martin tries to leave the arena, but Ed and Frank arrest him.

 Epilogue

-The epilogue is at the station.
-Frank and Ed discuss the case, and Martin is brought in wearing handcuffs.
+At the station, Frank and Ed discuss the case, and Martin is brought in wearing handcuffs.
 Frank says that Martin will have to do his fight fixing from the Statesville Prison from now on.